 Upon detection of a step, we trigger path matching.
-We propose two strategies for matching detected steps onto expected steps from a map: (1) First Fit and (2) Best Fit, see Figure 4 and 5.
-Both algorithms respond with a position on the route, which is in turn used for user feedback, see Figure 14.
+We propose two strategies for matching detected steps onto expected steps from a map: (1) First Fit and (2) Best Fit, see Figure 4.
+The best fit corresponds to a position on the route, which is in turn used for user feedback, see Figure 5.
 In the following, we describe the path matching strategies.